How Long Do Makeup Brushes Last?

 Signs To Throw Your Makeup Brush Away

-If you’re thinking of doing a purge of the makeup brushes that you already have in your collection, you may be wondering what the signs of an un-savable brush are.
+If you’re thinking of doing a purge of the makeup brushes that you already have in your collection, you may be wondering what the signs of an unsavable brush are.

-• Change In Shape – Though a change in the shape of your bristles can be caused by improper storage or lack of washing, it can also be a sign of internal damage to the glue or bristles.
-This can’t be fixed, and will directly impact the performance of your brush.
+• Change in Shape – Though a change in the shape of your bristles can be caused by improper storage or lack of washing, it can also be a sign of internal damage to the glue or bristles.

-• Physically Worn – If your brush simply looks like it’s on its last leg of life, it’s safe to say that you should put it to rest.
+• Physically Worn – If your brush looks like it’s on its last leg of life, it’s safe to say that you should put it to rest.

 • Can’t Wash It Clean – Staining is to be expected when you use your makeup brushes, especially if they’re light-colored.
 However, this can be washed clean.
-If the pigment lingers, even with a deep clean, you should throw your brush away.

 How To Improve The Longevity Of Your Brushes